nosilver4u/ewww-image-optimizer/readme.txt

 = 5.1.1 =
 * fixed: no optimization when escapeshellarg() is disabled
+* fixed: warning thrown by implode() when JS WebP is enabled with no WebP URLs

 = 5.1.0 =
 * added: WebP-only mode for Bulk Optimizer